deepu9951/flask-api-ETL-assessment/README.md

 ## Run Application Locally
 Prerequisites: Before running the following steps, it is assumed that Python and PostgreSQL is installed.
-On the command prompt, execute the steps sequentially
+Execute the commands on the command prompt by following the steps sequentially

 ## 1. Clone the repository
 ```